chartmann1590/VowVault/README.md

 ## ✨ Features

 ### For Guests
-- 📸 **Easy Photo/Video Upload** - No login required, just upload and share
+- 📸 **Easy Photo/Video Upload** - No login required, just upload and share (photos and videos up to 50MB, videos max 15 seconds)
 - 🤳 **Virtual Photobooth** - Take photos with custom wedding borders using device camera
 - ❤️ **Like Photos/Videos** - Show appreciation for beautiful moments
-- 💬 **Leave Comments** - Share memories and messages on photos
+- 💬 **Leave Comments** - Share memories and messages on photos and videos
 - 💌 **Message Board** - Post messages with optional photos that everyone can see, like, and comment on
 - 📖 **Virtual Guestbook** - Sign a digital guestbook with wishes and optional photos
 - 📱 **Mobile Responsive** - Works perfectly on all devices
-- 🎉 **Welcome Modal** - Greet guests with a personalized message
+- 🎉 **Welcome Modal** - Greet guests with a personalized message and instructions

 ### For Admins
 - 🔐 **Admin Dashboard** - Secure admin area with simple key authentication
-- 📊 **Statistics** - View total photos, likes, comments, messages, guestbook entries, and photobooth photos
+- 📊 **Statistics** - View total photos, videos, likes, comments, messages, guestbook entries, and photobooth photos
 - 🗑️ **Content Management** - Delete inappropriate photos, messages, or guestbook entries
 - 👁️ **Hide/Show Messages** - Hide inappropriate messages without deleting them
 - ✏️ **Edit Guestbook** - Modify guestbook entries when needed
 - 🖼️ **Media Management** - View and manage photos attached to messages and guestbook entries
 - 🎨 **Photobooth Border Upload** - Upload custom borders for the virtual photobooth
 - 📄 **QR Code Generator** - Create beautiful PDFs with QR codes for easy sharing
-- ✏️ **Customizable Content** - Edit welcome messages and QR code content
+- ✏️ **Customizable Content** - Edit welcome messages, modal settings, and QR code content
+- 💾 **Batch Download** - Download all gallery content (photos, videos, data) as a comprehensive ZIP file
+- 🔄 **System Reset** - Complete system reset with confirmation to start fresh

 ## 🚀 Quick Start